 Michelle holds a a PhD from the University of Nebraska, an MFA and MA from Northern Michigan University, and a BA from the University of Wisconsin.
 She is Poetry & Nonfiction Editor of Split Rock Review and serves as an alumni reader for Prairie Schooner.
 Her research and teaching interests include creative writing (all genres), 20th & 21st century poetry & literature, place & bioregional studies, ecopoetics & ecocomposition, and animal studies.
 She is also interested in the history of the essay, as well as in hybrid forms of literature and writing.

 Michelle grew up the youngest of 12 siblings in a small cabin in the northwoods of the upper Great Lakes region, where she developed her love of trail running & lake swimming, listening to wolves & loons, and observing & drawing the ever-docile porcupine.
-She now lives in Maine and is at work on another poetry manuscript, as well as a collection of flash nonfiction.
+She lives in Maine and teaches at the University of Southern Maine.
+She is at work on another poetry manuscript, as well as a collection of flash nonfiction.

 For any media inquiries, workshops, readings, campus visits, or curriculum vitae information, please contact Michelle by clicking on the button below.